fredo-dedup/SimpleMCMC.jl/README.md

 `Bernoulli(prob)`		|  0 <= prob <= 1, sampled var is an integer and cannot depend on model parameters
 `Binomial(size, prob)`		|  0 <= prob <= 1, sampled var is an integer and cannot depend on model parameters
 `Poisson(lambda)`		|  sampled var is an integer and cannot depend on model parameter

+All follow the "Distributions" package conventions for naming and arguments.

 ### Allowed functions in a model expression
 Besides the usual Julia meaning of `~` that becomes unavailable within a model definition (since it now links a variable with a distribution), only a small subset of functions can be used if the gradient calculations steps are generated (even if no gradient is required there are still limitations).
 Notably, if statements, for/while loops, comprehensions, are not currently possible (you will have to use matrix/vector algebra to replace for loops, or max/min/abs functions to replace if-then-else ).